 Today, these theories can used to define acids and bases in aqueous and non-aqueous solutions or even in a free state.
 The modern concepts or theories are:

 In this part of learning chemistry, we study definitions and acidic and basic properties using different concepts or theories.
-The various chemistry articles and topics related to acids and bases definitions, properties, indicators, reactions, and practice problems are given below:
+Therefore, the various chemistry articles and topics related to acids and bases definitions, properties, indicators, reactions, and practice problems are given below: